grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

 4. Within the `slo_testing/hg` directory, run the commands `terraform init` and `terraform apply`.
 5. Within your terminal, you should see the output of the two newly created SLO from within Terraform, and two newly created SLOs within the SLO UI.

+## Testing the UPDATE Method
+1. Delete any `.terraform.lock.hcl` and `terraform.tfstate` and `terraform.tfstate.backup` files.
+Within the terraform-provider-grafana root directory, run `make install`.
+2. Change to the `slo_testing/hg` directory.
+3. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-update.tf` file
+4. Within the `slo_testing/hg` directory, run the commands `terraform init` and `terraform apply`.
+This creates the resource specified below in the terraform state file.
+5. To ensure that the PUT endpoint works, modify any of the values within the resource below, and re-run `terraform apply`.
+6. Make a GET Request to the API Endpoint to ensure the resource was properly modified.

 ### TBD ###
-1. Testing HG for the SLO Resources for Create, Read, Update, and Import.
+1. Testing HG for the SLO Resources for Delete, and Import.
 2. Client Wrapper - I am currently just sending requests by creating an HTTP Client, ideally we should create a Go Client wrapper around our API.
 This will be done and refactored at a later point in time.
 3. Tests.